DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <h5>October 8, 2016</h5>
 <p><em>Our first event together.</em></p>
 The first few weeks of the school year, we went to church together a couple of times.
 However, there were some struggles.
+<p class="coralie-texting">I had resolved at the beginning of the semester to be Denis's friend.</p>
 <p class="denis-texting">When in line for lunch, I mentioned I had no plans for Fine Arts: Olivia was almost offended.
 "Go out with Coralie!" she said.</p>
 <p class="denis-texting">So far, I had resisted the idea, because I didn't want to give off the impression I wanted a relationship.
 Even, someone else had asked me whether Coralie was available for Fine Arts, and I had already honestly declared having no intention to invite her.</p>
 <p class="denis-texting">However, thinking about it more, to attend with a friend who actually enjoyed classical music seemed far more interesting, rather than&mdash;alone.</p>